Email best practices

 Cons of email newsletters

 Where there’s yin, there is yang.
-Or in other words, where there is light, there is also darkness.
+Where there is light, there is also darkness.
 While email newsletters provide many benefits, there are also a couple of cons to consider.

 Unlike analog advertising media like brochures, flyers, magazines, etc., there is no haptic experience with email newsletters.
 For instance, a desk calendar is visible all year round.
 Emails, on the other hand, are intangible.